fankes/fankes/project-promote/README.md

 Added more features to app's crash dialog, fixed custom rom deleted dialog, the best experience to Android developer.

+**Recommendation** ⭐⭐⭐⭐⭐

+Some third-party Android systems have deleted the FC dialog, and the limited information when having the FC dialog cannot be clearly displayed or recorded in error logs.
+Developers can only use ADB to Only by connecting to a computer or using functions such as capturing device debugging logs provided by the manufacturer can you obtain incomplete error logs, making it impossible to accurately analyze the cause of application crashes.
+This is also the reason why this project was born.
+It can use modules to directly capture the exceptions to any application without connecting to a computer, and clearly display the complete error log.

 [Click here to view](https://github.com/KitsunePie/AppErrorsTracking)

 ## More Projects